-The following screen shows the Extension information for this user, simply to illustrate the VoIP tab available for a SIP Telephone and is not intended to be prescriptive.
+The following screen shows the Extension information for this user, simply to illustrate the VoIP tab available for a SIP Telephone.
 To view, select Extension from the Navigation pane, and the appropriate extension from the Group pane.
 Select VoIP in the Details pane.
 The new Codec Selection parameter may retain the default setting "System Default" to follow the system configuration shown in Section 5.3.6.
 Alternatively, "Custom" may be selected to allow the codecs to be configured for this extension, using the arrow keys to select and order the codecs.

-5.5.3.
+1.8.3.
 Hunt Groups

 During the verification of these Application Notes, users could also receive incoming calls as members of a hunt group.
-To configure a new hunt group, right-click HuntGroup from the Navigation pane, and select New (not shown).
+To configure a new hunt group, right-click HuntGroup from the Navigation pane, and select New.
 To view or edit an existing hunt group, select HuntGroup from the Navigation pane, and the appropriate hunt group from the Group pane.